vishalkumar1007/GithubUserFind/README.md

 # GithubUserFind
-This page show your username and reposetory with pagination
+This page show your username and repository with pagination